 We’re asked all the time about how much time is ‘enough’ to see Egypt.
-This obviously is not a real, answerable question because God knows we’ve been living in Egypt for 20+ years and haven’t seen all of it.
+This obviously is not a real, answerable question because God knows we’ve been living in Egypt our whole lives and haven’t seen all of it.

 But enough of the pedantics slash semantics, and let’s get down to the answer you actually want to hear.
 A month, give or take, is a nice chunk of time that would really let you make a dent in what Egypt has to offer.
 But because a month isn’t feasible for most people, we squeezed as much as we could into a diverse and action-packed 2 week itinerary.
 Disclaimer: this obviously won’t include all of Egypt’s claim-to-fame spots, but we tried to make it as fully-immersive as we could.

 Our itinerary is a mix of ancient Egypt, urban cities, early Christianity, medieval Islam, desert, river and two different seas.
 There will be camping, river cruises, beach bumming and a whole lot of sightseeing, so fasten your seatbelts and let’s get started.

 1.5 days - Desert camping

 5 days - Luxor & Aswan

 DAY 1: CAIRO (Pyramids & Cairo Museum)

 Start off your day by being at the Pyramids in the early morning before all the tourist buses roll up.
 You’ll see the Great Pyramids, the Sphinx, and the rest of the Giza necropolis.
 A general ticket will gain you admission to the plateau, and you can buy an extra ticket to go into the pyramids or see the Solar Boat Museum.